Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

-The ordinary tree evolution process to generate a random tree of arbitrary given size in the family $\mathcal{T}$ (see~\cite{PanPro2007} for a detailed discussion) can be extended in the following way to generate a random tree in the family $\mathcal{T}_{\alpha,\beta}$.
-The process, evolving in discrete time, starts with the root labelled by zero.
-At step $n+1$, with $n\ge 0$, the node with label $n+1$ is attached to any previous node $v$ with outdegree $d(v)$ of the already grown tree with probabilities $p(v)$, which are given for non-root nodes $v$ by
+The ordinary tree evolution process to generate a random tree of arbitrary given size in the family $\mathcal{T}$ (see~\cite{PanPro2007} for a detailed discussion) can be extended in the following way to generate a random tree in the family $\mathcal{T}_{a,b}$.
+The process, evolving in discrete time, starts with the root labelled zero.
+At step $n+1$, with $n\ge 0$, the node with label $n+1$ is attached as a new child to any previous node~$v$ (this is denoted by $n+1 \prec v$) with probabilities